Coder-Spirit/lambda-ioc/README.md

   .register('fn', func(printNameAndAge, 'someName', 'someAge'))
   // And constructors too
   .register('Person', constructor(Person, 'someAge', 'someName'))
+  // We can "define groups" by using `:` as an infix, the group's name will be
+  // the first part of the string before `:`.
+  // Groups can be used in all "register" methods.
+  .registerValue('group1:a', 1) // group == 'group1'
+  .registerValue('group1:b', 2)
+  .registerValue('group2:a', 3) // group == 'group2'
+  .registerValue('group2:b', 4)
 ​
-const print = container.resolve('fn')
-print() // Prints "Timmy is aged 5"
+// We can resolve registered functions const print = container.resolve('fn') print() // Prints "Timmy is aged 5"

-const person = container.resolve('Person')
-console.print(person.age) // Prints "5"
+// We can resolve registered constructors const person = container.resolve('Person') console.print(person.age) // Prints "5"
 console.print(person.name) // Prints "Timmy"

+// We can resolve registered "groups" container.resolveGroup('group1') // ~ [1, 2], not necessarily in the same order
+container.resolveGroup('group2') // ~ [3, 4], not necessarily in the same order
 ```

 It is also possible to register and resolve asynchronous factories and